tc39/proposal-intl-displaynames/README.md

 ## Proposal: Intl.DisplayNames

 ### Motivation
 Main motivation for Intl project was to enable collation on the client.
 Collation algorithm requires large amount of data, which is already available in most browsers.
-Language and region name translations also carry steep data size penalty for developers.
-Our goal is to expose this data through Intl API for use in e.g. language and region pickers, labeling maps, keyboard selection, etc.
+Language, region and script name translations also carry steep data size penalty for developers.
+Our goal is to expose this data through Intl API for use in e.g. language, region and script pickers, etc.

 ### Stage
 Stage 0